Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

 If there are any changing signs, that means you have two readings.
 The first reading tells how things currently are, while the second reading tells you how they will be after the period of change/flux is over.

-First, see if your resulting hexagram has any changing signs--any 3 heads or 3 tails tosses.
-If it does, it means you have two readings - see the note to the right on how to interpret.
+First, see if your resulting hexagram has any changing signs—any three heads or three tails tosses.
+If it does, it means you have two readings—see the note to the right on how to interpret.

-Interpretation: Break up your resulting hexagram into two trigrams -- your lower trigram (your first 3 tosses) and your upper trigram (your last 3 tosses).
+Interpretation: Break up your resulting hexagram into two trigrams—your lower trigram (your first three tosses) and your upper trigram (your last three tosses).
 Then, find the number for the match in the grid below:

 Heaven over Heaven